-I’ve applied for a South Korean Visa twice for two years in a row and have gotten approved in both times, so I must be doing something right.
+I’ve applied for a South Korean Visa thrice and have gotten approved in all instances, so I must be doing something right.
 We got back from our 7-day Spring in Seoul trip a couple of weeks ago and what better way to reminisce about one of our favorite countries to visit than help fellow Filipinos to plan their own trip – but first things first, let us help you in applying for your visa.
 Here is Travels with a Hobo’s Guide to Applying for a South Korean Tourist Visa for Filipinos.

 In the two times that I’ve applied for a Korean visa, I was both employed under a private company so this post is more focused on applying for a visa as an employee.
 Here are what you need to secure when applying for a South Korean Visa: IMPORTANT: ALL documents must be issued within 3 months of the date of application.
 Additional if you have an invitation:

 - Personally invited by a Korean : Invitation Letter & Copy of invitor’s Passport